-Mothers are Epitome of Efficacious Affection
+Mothers are the Epitome of Efficacious Affection

 25 Near the cross of Jesus stood his mother, his mother’s sister, Mary the wife of Clopas, and Mary Magdalene.
 26 When Jesus saw his mother there, and the disciple whom he loved standing nearby, he said to her, “Woman, here is your son,” 27 and to the disciple, “Here is your mother.”
 From that time on, this disciple took her into his home.

-Because of Mary’s love for His Son, Jesus answered her needs by giving His disciple to become his son.
+Because of Mary’s love for His Son, Jesus answered her needs by giving His disciples to become his son.
 Likewise, a mother’s emotions can bring the best out of their children.
 With genuine love and care, mothers are considered the epitome of efficacious affection.

 Mothers are Powerful Intercessors

 But the child’s mother said, “As surely as the Lord lives and as you live, I will not leave you.”
 So he got up and followed her.
 31 Gehazi went on ahead and laid the staff on the boy’s face, but there was no sound or response.
 So Gehazi went back to meet Elisha and told him, “The boy has not awakened.”